nusrat3657/make-private-repo-public9/README.md

 ## How to clone and run this project

--Clone the repository,
+Clone the repository,
--Install dependencies using npm install,
+Install dependencies using npm install,
--Set up Firebase configuration keys using environment variables, -Run the project using npm start.
+Set up Firebase configuration keys using environment variables, Run the project using npm start.